maxleungtszchun/Statistical-Learning-with-customer-data/README.md

-# Statistical-Learning-with-customer-data
+# Machine/Statistical Learning with data generated from customerAnalytics

-Machine/Statistical Learning with data generated from customerAnalytics
+Both Neural Network model and Logistic Regression model can predict customer "come back" behavior with around 70% accuracy by using only 3 variables/features (Recency, Frequency, and Monetary) generated from the R package [customerAnalytics](https://github.com/maxleungtszchun/customerAnalytics).
+With more detailed customer demographic data, the accuracy is expected to be improved.